 When looking just at the patients who got psilocybin (n = 8), half of them responded to the first busting regimen and these responders had a large 75% reduction in cluster headache burden.

 Participants in the study were able to take a second 3-dose busting regimen and those who initially received placebo were able to try psilocybin.
-The results of this open label, patient-expanded and treatment-extended study will be published in the future.
-Preliminary data suggest that the effect of psilocybin may be even greater with repeated treatment.
+The results of this open label, treatment-extended study can be found here.

 This study was led by Dr. Emmanuelle Schindler and took place at the Veterans Affairs Hospital in West Haven, Connecticut, an affiliate of Yale University School of Medicine.